 The crowd burst into applause, were showered with confetti and then treated to a rendition of the National Anthem by singer Laura Wright.
 Then it was time for the VIPs such as Britannia’s Food Heroes (including Olly Smith and Marco Pierre White) to go and be presented to the Queen.

 Rob Brydon said what we’d all been thinking: ‘The Very Important People have now gone – so there’s just some important people and well, just people left here now…’ and after a burst of Rule Britannia it was time to head off.

 The ceremony capped a pleasant 24 hours on the ship, in which I explored the almost empty ship on the Monday and sampled the canteen fare in the Horizon restaurant.

-I had checked into my room, a very smart double cabin on the top deck, and then enjoyed pre-diner cocktails with several thousand other people in Britannia’s ‘starburst’ atrium while being entertained by the ubiquitious Mr Brydon.
+I had checked into my room, a very smart double cabin on the top deck, and then enjoyed pre-dinner cocktails with several thousand other people in Britannia’s ‘starburst’ atrium while being entertained by the ubiquitous Mr Brydon.

 Then it was time for the launch dinner at the Peninsular Restaurant – highlights of which were the final course of Eric Lanlard‘s desserts and Charlie Turnbull‘s selection of artisan cheeses with a ponoma cider brandy chosen by Olly Smith.

 When I finally left the ship and headed back to reality, I didn’t go empty-handed: all guests were given a bottle of Wiston bubbly and a pair of crystal glasses, plus we got to keep our insulated coffee mugs.
 How very civilised!

 Find out what it’s like to go on a cruise on P&O Britannia here!

 And here’s another lovely sailing holiday review for you – this time sailing around the Greek Islands in the Mediterranean